Experienced Florida DUI Attorney

 If you have been arrested for DUI, the clock is ticking from the moment of your arrest

 Remember that, often times, a DUI is a crime supported only by an officers opinion.
 Sure, the government attempts to bolster the officer's opinion thru use of Intoxilizer 5000 or 8000 results, but typically you have been arrested before blowing into the Intoxilizer machine because the officer's opinion is that you are impaired beyond the legal limit.
-Sometimes the only way to "test" an officer's opinion is to take the DUI case to trial.
+The only way to "test" an officer's opinion is to challenge the officer via various motions to suppress, motions in limine (in others, asking the court to order a limit on what the officer can/cannot say), or take the DUI case to trial.
 Let the citizens know all the facts, especially regarding opinion testimony regarding results of so called Field Sobriety Exercises.

-Of course, once you've blown into an Intoxilizer machine, more issues for your criminal defense need to be answered before these results are admitted into evidence.
+Once you've blown into an Intoxilizer 8000 machine, these breath results only create more questions than answers.
+And, if the prosecution can't answer important questions regarding the functionality and reliability of the Intoxilizer, these results may not be admitted into evidence.
 For example, was the machine calibrated properly, and working accurately at the time the driver took the breath test?
+Even parts on the machine that are not required to be "calibrated" may be malfunctioning, thus causing the machine to give inaccurate results.
 It is possible that a perfectly sober driver can blow a .15% (or higher) breath test, but how?
-Another common scenario is the driver that blows a 0.00.
-See my article entitled "I Blew a 0.00 and Still Got a DUI Charge?"
+Does the state have a qualified expert witness who can establish the scientific admissibility of the machine?
+Another common scenario is the driver that blows a 0.00, and still gets arrested for DUI, how is that possible?
+For more information on such a scenario, see my article entitled "I Blew a 0.00 and Still Got a DUI Charge?"

-Whenever an Intoxilizer machine is presented as evidence, this machine works by analyzing very small, microscopic amounts of alcohol, thus every aspect of the machine and breath sample must be done with high precision, as it takes only a small variance in the machine or sample to cause a huge variance in results.
+Whenever an Intoxilizer machine is presented as evidence, this machine works by analyzing very small, microscopic amounts of air, thus every aspect of the machine and breath sample must be done with high precision, as it takes only a small variance in the machine or sample to cause a huge variance in results.
+The Florida Department of Law Enforcement actually publishes the results of every breath test taken on Florida intoxilizer machines.
+These results have been analyzed by numerous experts, and their findings do not point to any sort of accurate

 If you have been arrested for DUI and are now facing criminal charges, you need an attorney who will aggressively defend you against these charges in and out of court.
 We will explore every possible defense.
 We question if the officer had reasonable suspicion to stop you.
 Where the proper testing procedures followed?
 At the law offices of John P. Guidry, our clients know that they have an experienced DUI lawyer on their side.